phorton1/Arduino-theClock3/docs/quick_start.md

 There is a whole world of other functionality and access available with the clock.

-All you need to know is the **IP Address** that your wifi-network has assigned to the clock and, if you go to that IP address from a web-browser, you will be connected to the **Web UI** which allows you to control the clock, but also show you more detailed statistics about how it is running, to set various other modes of operation, and to tune and adjust the clock by changing various parameters.
+All you need to know is the **IP Address** that your WiFi-network has assigned to the clock and, if you go to that IP address from a web-browser, you will be connected to the **Web UI** which allows you to control the clock, but also show you more detailed statistics about how it is running, to set various other modes of operation, and to tune and adjust the clock by changing various parameters.

-Typically once I have connected a clock to my own wifi-network, I go to my router's browser based UI and assign it a **fixed IP address** based on it's MAC address, and set a bookmark in my browser so that I can easily access the WebUI and check on the status and/or adjust the clock's parameters.
+Typically once I have connected a clock to my own WiFi-network, I go to my router's browser based UI and assign it a **fixed IP address** based on it's MAC address, and set a bookmark in my browser so that I can easily access the WebUI and check on the status and/or adjust the clock's parameters.